Planting the Seed Of Good Nutrition

 The whole picture

 Dominex Natural Foods believes in using fresh, and healthy ingredients in our products.
 As a way to give back to our communities, we started “Planting the Seeds of Good Nutrition”.
 This program supports those who strive to provide fresh vegetables, fruits, herbs and even eggs to people who would not otherwise have the opportunity to grow a garden.

 Community gardens are a way for neighborhoods, schools, or churches to plant and care for their own plot from seed to harvest.
 The gardens yield a bounty of healthy food.
 Often these community gardens donate produce to those in need and the elderly.

-Many gardens make planting and harvest a family affair by welcoming Children. some even offer special kids programs.
-They learn gardening skills and get hands-on experience.
+Many community gardens make planting and harvesting a family affair by welcoming children.
+Some even offer special kids programs.
+Through these programs, children learn gardening skills and get hands-on experience.
 They also learn about plants, nutrition, animals, insects, rainwater, cooking, and much more.
 The knowledge children gain and the love of gardening and eating healthy will stay with them for a lifetime.